EPA waives fuel rule in 4 states after Indiana refinery fire

 The waiver lifts a Clear Air Act requirement that lower-volatility gasoline be sold in the states during summer months to limit ozone pollution.
 It is in effect until Sept.
 15, the EPA said.

 BP said its refinery in Whiting, Indiana, experienced an electrical fire Wednesday.
-No one was hurt, and the fire was put out, but it forced at least a partial shutdown of the refinery along Lake Michigan's shoreline about 15 miles (24 kilometers) southeast of Chicago, according to the company.
+No one was hurt, and the fire was put out, but it caused a loss of utilities in other parts of the refinery, forcing at least a partial shutdown.
+The refinery is located along Lake Michigan's shoreline about 15 miles (24 kilometers) southeast of Chicago, according to the company.

+The company said Sunday it is working toward a “phased restart of the refinery," but no date was given.

 Governors in all four states requested the EPA waivers, according to the EPA's letter.
 Michigan Gov. Gretchen Whitmer's office said the refinery provides about 20% to 25% of the gasoline, jet fuel and diesel used by Michigan, Wisconsin, Indiana and Illinois.